-Copy your storage account's Name and Primary access key, and enter them as the values of the CMSAzureAccountName and CMSAzureSharedKey settings in the <ConfigurationSettings> section of both the CMSApp and SmartSearchWorker roles in your application's service configuration file.
+Copy your Storage account name and Primary access key, and enter them as the values of the CMSAzureAccountName and CMSAzureSharedKey settings in the <ConfigurationSettings> section of both the CMSApp and SmartSearchWorker roles in your application's service configuration file.
 You can use the default ServiceConfiguration.Cloud.cscfg file for this purpose, so you do not have to overwrite the local configuration for the emulator.

-'''

-<Setting name="CMSAzureAccountName" value="AccountName"/><Setting name="CMSAzureSharedKey" value="PrimaryAccessKey"/>
+''' <Setting name="CMSAzureAccountName" value="AccountName"/> <Setting name="CMSAzureSharedKey" value="PrimaryAccessKey"/> '''

-'''